coaxial/docker-healthchecks/README.md

 `docker-compose up` and then access via `http://localhost:6863/admin`.
 Use the superuser's credential defined in `hc.env`.

+For a more advanced deployment (https, restore the latest backup), see these Ansible roles: [`coaxial.docker-proxy`](https://galaxy.ansible.com/coaxial/docker-proxy) and [`coaxial.healthchecks`](https://galaxy.ansible.com/coaxial/healthchecks).

 # Backups

-The `backups` service will dump the database and back it up to a borg repository.
+The `backups` service will dump the database and back it up to a [borg](http://borgbackup.readthedocs.io/) repository.

-It requires a valid borgmatic config file (cf. config.example.yaml) and valid ssh keys in `backups/ssh`.
+It requires a valid [borgmatic](https://torsion.org/borgmatic/) config file (cf. config.example.yaml) and valid ssh keys in `backups/ssh`.
 If backing up to a remote borg repo, the remote host's key needs to be added into `backups/ssh/know_hosts`.
 To get the host's key, run `ssh-keyscan host`.

+# Security considerations

+The app will be served over http, but it is very much recommended to use https.
+This can be achieved with a nginx proxy and lets encrypt (cf. Usage).